 He slowly stepped into the shop, stopping in front of the counter and waiting patiently, as no one was in sight.
 He took in the dusty, gloomy appearance of the store; behind the counter there were tall bookcases of shelves, stacked high with long, thin boxes.
 Rails ran along the top of the shelves, ladders on wheels hanging from them to allow easy access and movement among the cases.
 Everything was covered with a coat of dust.

 "Good morning," said a soft voice.
-Harry nearly jumped out of his skin and only barely managed to hold back a small scream, which he was thankful for.
+Harry nearly jumped out of his skin and only barely managed to hold back a small scream, for which he was thankful.
 There was no need to sound like a six-year-old girl.
 He glanced up to where the voice had come from.
 An old man with silvery eyes that glowed through the gloom of the shop was standing on a ladder that must have just rolled to its position, as it had not been there previously.